DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 Netscape Navigator came in two editions: Gold and Standard.
 With the release of version 4, the Gold Edition (which was notable for having many extra functions that negatively impacted stability) was rebranded to Netscape Communicator.
 This name change was a shot in the foot that affected their brand recognition and, bundled with performance slower than Microsoft's new Internet Explorer 5, spelt their demise.

-By the time the new millennium rolled around, many new browsers had launched (such as [KDE's Konqueror](https://apps.kde.org/en-gb/konqueror)), Netscape was on its deathbed, and Explorer was thriving, with a peak market share of 95%.
+By the time the new millennium rolled around, many new browsers had launched (such as [KDE's Konqueror](https://apps.kde.org/en-gb/konqueror)); Netscape was on its deathbed, and Explorer was thriving with a peak market share of 95%.
 Google also began showing some interest in the browser market with the release of Google Toolbar for Internet Explorer.
-It wasn't all sunshine and rainbows for Microsoft's browser, though.
+It wasn't all sunshine and rainbows for Microsoft's browser, however.
 Microsoft was accused of leveraging its dominant position in the market to unfairly promote Internet Explorer over other browsers to stifle competition.

-This came to a head in 2001 with the ominous-sounding United States of America vs Microsoft Corporation.
+This came to a head in 2001 with the ominous-sounding United States of America v Microsoft Corporation.
 It concluded with Microsoft drafting a settlement proposal that permitted PC manufacturers to use non-Microsoft software.

 ## The Second Browser War